gowrath/Climate_EDA-SouthAmerica/README.md

 - “Uncertainties represent the 95% confidence interval for statistical noise and spatial undersampling effects.
 Such uncertainties are expected to account for the effects of random  noise as well as random biases affecting station trends and random shifts in station baselines.”
 - Shown as plus-minus on the yearly anomaly

-The specific question at hand is what statistical properties can we glean from the data as we do our exploratory data analysis.
 The time series data set has columns for monthly, annual, five-year, to twenty-year anomalies (fluctuations) and uncertainty, which is a plus/minus range of the anomaly.